Five key pillars underlie our experience of community

 The Norbertine Order is rooted in the Gospel of Jesus Christ and the Rule of St. Augustine, which calls Norbertines to be of “one heart and one mind on the way to God.”
 Norbertine community life is characterized by the power of the Holy Spirit and a desire to be of service to God’s People.
 Neither monks nor diocesan priests, Norbertines collaborate in common ministry to the local Church while living in community.

-Five key beliefs underlie the Norbertine experience of community.
-These principles are fundamental to the Norbertine experience and to the continuing development of community within all Norbertine houses and apostolates.
+The Five Pillars of the Norbertine Order are fundamental to the Norbertine experience and to the continuing development of community within all Norbertine houses and apostolates.
+These Pillars can be found in the Directorium Spirituale of the Order (promulgated in 1959).
+The Five Pillars are: